Monty Python's The Meaning of Life: Critical reception

-In 2004, director Quentin Tarantino stated "The only time I've ever had to look away, because I couldn't bear to watch, was The Meaning of Life, when that fat bastard keeps being sick.
-I felt really nauseous – it was just too much.
-I was looking around and I thought, 'If anyone here is sick and I have to smell vomit, I'm going to hurl'.
-I just about held onto my lunch in the end, but I still can't think about that scene without retching."

 In 2007, Empires Ian Nathan rated it three of five stars, describing it as "too piecemeal and unfocused, but it possesses some of their most iconic musings and inspired madness".
 In 2014, The Daily Telegraph gave the film four stars out of five.
 In his 2015 Movie Guide, Leonard Maltin awarded it three stars, calling it "A barrel of bellylaughs", identifying the Mr. Creosote and "Every Sperm Is Sacred" sketches as the most memorable.

-Family Guy creator Seth MacFarlane states: “I view Monty Python as the great originator of that combination [provocative humour and high-quality original music].
-The Meaning of Life in particular comes to mind, and my favorite example is "Every Sperm Is Sacred."
+Family Guy creator Seth MacFarlane states: "I view Monty Python as the great originator of that combination [provocative humour and high-quality original music].
+The Meaning of Life in particular comes to mind, and my favorite example is 'Every Sperm Is Sacred'.
 It's so beautifully written, it's musically and lyrically legit, the orchestrations are fantastic, the choreography and the presentation are very, very complex – it's treated seriously."
 The review aggregator website Rotten Tomatoes gives the film a rating of 86% based on 37 reviews, with an average rating of 7.30/10.
 The website's critical consensus reads, "Monty Python's the Meaning of Life is rude, ribald, and unafraid to take comedic risks – which is to say it should more than satisfy fans of the titular troupe."
+Metacritic, which uses a weighted average, assigned the a score of 72 out of 100, based on 11 critics, indicating "generally favorable" reviews.